mearvk/Jews.No.New.Old.Shoes/MEARVK.md

-There's an Old Joke that goes
+There's an Old Joke that goes the wettery wisdoms and merrys the wettys are merrydores